GoogleCloudPlatform/functions-framework-dart/docs/quickstarts/01-quickstart-dart.md

 Listening on :8080
 ```

-You can use the `--target` command line argument to override
+You can use the `--target` command-line argument to override
-`FUNCTION_TARGET`, similar to using the `--port` command line argument to
+`FUNCTION_TARGET`, similar to using the `--port` command-line argument to
 override `PORT`:

 ```shell